fenw1ck/anp.github.io/_drafts/2017-08-17-golden-master-regression-in-rust.md

 categories: rust
 ---

-**TLDR**: _I've been playing around with [snapshot](https://github.com/dikaiosune/snapshot-rs), a crate for automating golden master regression tests in Rust.
+**TLDR**: _I've been playing around with [snapshot](https://github.com/dikaiosune/snapshot-rs), a crate for automating golden master tests in Rust.
 It's experimental and unstable, but I think it's a cool example of how easy it is to build procedural macro helpers with the newer Rust APIs._

 ---